vincentbernat/rfc5077/README.md

 To compile these you will need a few dependancies that are the nss, openssl, gnutls, libpcap, libev and nspr headers and libraries:

-On Fedora 17 the dependancies are:
+On Fedora the dependencies are:
  * openssl-devel
  * gnutls-devel
  * nss-devel